Our inspiration to contribute to CurePSP

 If you ask friends or family to describe my dad, Joe McKendree, they would most likely say, “he would do anything for anyone.”
 His signature laugh and love for all things outdoors, including softball, would come in a close second.

 Now, my dad was no ordinary men’s fastpitch softball player.
 He was “Smokin Joe,” a softball pitcher who was more spin than speed—meaning he had a mean slider and a knuckleball that would embarrass the best of hitters.
 Fortunately, after many, many evenings spent out in the yard after dinner, he passed that slider on to me and I used it (with varying success) throughout my high school and college softball days.

-The Strikeout PSP softball tournament scheduled for August 12, 2017, at the 1889 Park in South Fork, PA, is one way we can honor his love of softball and contribute to PSP research funding as well as raise awareness of the disease.
+The Strikeout PSP softball tournament, which was played on August 12, 2017, at the 1889 Park in South Fork, PA, was one way we were able to honor his love of softball and contribute to PSP research funding as well as raise awareness of the disease.

 —Amanda McKendree, Tournament Director, Strikeout PSP